winterstream/exo-encounter-667/design.md

 [Intro text as we pan over an image of a planet]

-MISSION:  initial unmanned expedition to Gliese 667, 6.8 parsecs from Sol
+MISSION:  initial uncrewed expedition to Gliese 667, 6.8 parsecs from Sol

 WARNING:  radiation storm approaching; extreme magnitude